yetim1155-source/Hangman/README.md

 14. Removed unnecessary header files; only stdio.h was really needed.

 #Key Takeaways
--Gained experience tracing and debugging logic post-event -Learned the constraints of coming up with ideas and then quickly executing it under tight hackathon timeframes.
+*Gained experience tracing and debugging logic post-event *Learned the constraints of coming up with ideas and then quickly executing it under tight hackathon timeframes.